IagoLast/cartojs-react-example/README.md

 # Using CARTO.js with Angular and React

-The beta version of CARTO.js has been released at the end of last year and as part of our testing program, we have created several proofs of concept with different frameworks like [react.js](reactjs.org)  or [Angular](https://angular.io/).
+The beta version of CARTO.js has been released at the end of last year and, as part of our testing program, we have created several proofs of concept with different frameworks like [react.js](reactjs.org)  or [Angular](https://angular.io/).

-This proof of concept is a map showing prices of airbnb rentals per night in the city of Madrid.
-Using carto.js we divide the apartments into 7 categories according to their price assigning one color per category.
-In addition we created a dynamic histogram that indicates how many apartments belong to each category in the area of the map we are looking at.
+This proof of concept is a map showing prices of AirBNB rentals per night in the city of Madrid.
+Using CARTO.js, we divide the apartments into 7 categories according to their price assigning one color per category.
+In addition, we create a dynamic histogram that indicates how many apartments belong to each category in the area of the map we are looking at.

-Through this simple example we touch on the basic concepts of CARTO.js and we can see how to integrate it with the different frameworks.
+Through this simple example we touch on the basic concepts of CARTO.js and we can see how to integrate it with different frameworks.

 ## Basics of CARTO.js

-Carto.js is designed to work together with the carto platform in order to unlock the full potential of your geospatial data through a simple javascript api.
-Of course, the first step is to [create a carto account](https://carto.com/signup/) and upload the data we want to process.
-Once you have a created account you  `username` and an `API key` is all you need to get started!
+CARTO.js is designed to work together with the CARTO platform in order to unlock the full potential of your geospatial data through a simple javascript API.
+Of course, the first step is to [create a CARTO account](https://carto.com/signup/) and upload the data we want to process.
+Once you have a created account your `username` and an `API key` is all you need to get started!

 ### Client